-- Read the full review: Hive View
+- Read our full Hive View review

-5. Logitech Circle 2: Most affordable
+5. Logitech Circle 2: The best budget choice

 The Logitech Circle 2 offers the advantage of being a totally wireless camera without the need for a base station, meaning easy setup and space saving.
 You also get free cloud storage which works with smart alerts in order to keep alerts to a minimum.
 All that uses decent quality video which offers a clear picture of the screen for both day and night scenarios.